-- M3.1 Segways, electric skateboards, electric scooters, and hover boards are not permitted in the residence halls. - M3.2 Motorcycles, motorbikes, scooters, and any other motorized vehicle must be parked in parking lots with proper decals.
-Improperly stored vehicles will be removed at the owner's expense. - M3.3 Riding or storage of motorcycles, scooters, or other motorized vehicles in residential courtyards and enclosed areas (e.g., rooms, hallways) is not permitted.
+- M3.1 Segways, electric skateboards, electric scooters, and hover boards are not permitted in the residence halls. - M3.2 Motorcycles, motorbikes, and other gas-powered vechicles must be parked in parking lots with proper decals.
+Improperly parked/stored vehicles will be removed at the owner's expense. - M3.3 Micromobility devices, including but not limited to, e-scooters, e-bikes, and hoverbooards may be parked at outdoor bike rack locations.
+Improperly parked or stored devices will be removed at the owner's expense. - M3.4 Riding or storage of motorcycles, scooters, or other motorized vehicles in residential courtyards and enclosed areas (e.g., rooms, hallways) is not permitted.

 This list is not exhaustive.
-As new mobility devices and motorized vehicles become available on the market, the Department of Housing and Residence Life reserves the right to determine if the device or vehicle is permitted in the residential communities.
+As new mobility devices and motorized vehicles become available on the market, the Department of Housing and Residence Life reserves the right to determine if the device or vehicle is permitted in residential communities.

-M4.0 Move-Out
+M4.0 Move-Out and Residence Hall Closings

-The Department of Housing and Residence Life will provide notice to students of move-out dates and move-out expectations.
+The Department of Housing and Residence Life will provide notice to students of move-out dates, move-out expectations, residence hall closings, and residence hall closing expectations.

-- M4.1 Failure to comply with move-out instructions is not permitted. - M4.2 Damages to residential spaces are not permitted.
-Damages in rooms at move-out may result in charges to students' accounts.
+- M4.1 Failure to comply with move-out and/or residence hall closing instructions are not permitted. - M4.2 Damages to residential spaces are not permitted.
+Damages in rooms at move-out and/or discovered during residence hall closings may result in charges to students' accounts.